 - Studies of environmental factors that may alter thyroid function.

-- Research building on discoveries about the specific effects of various cystic fibrosis-causing genetic mutations in order to develop therapies targeting the molecular causes of cystic fibrosis.
+- Research building on discoveries about the specific effects of various cystic fibrosis-causing genetic mutations in order to develop therapies that counteract the disease at a molecular level.

 - Studies increasing our understanding of how cells sense and respond to available fuel and nutrient levels.